 Our network of farmers markets, Youthmarkets, Fresh Food Box pick-ups, and Greenmarket Co. ensures that all New Yorkers have access to the freshest, healthiest local food.

-We make the connection between food and environment when tending three neighborhood community gardens.
+In The Garden we make the connection between food and environment.
 Teens get outside to plant, water, weed, compost, tend soil, grow and harvest vegetables.
-They take some home, they donate to others or sell at our farm stand.
-They tour younger children through the garden and teach the importance of plants, how they grow, introduce them to new varieties of fruits and vegetables and, demonstrate simple recipes.
-Teens learn how to identify different vegetables and native plants and keep garden journals where they track the growth of specific vegetables and identify problems such as pests, plant diseases and over/under watering.
+They take some home, they donate to others or sell at our stand.
+They get to be teachers when they tour younger children through the garden and teach the importance of plants, different varities and how they grow.

 For more information, contact David Saphire at email@example.com